 The sensor is a light-dependent resistor (LDR) made of CdS semiconductor whose resistance changes with light.
 In the presence of light its resistance becomes low, while in darkness the resistance goes high.

 The circuit uses timer IC 555 and melody-generator IC UM66.
 The maximum working voltage of UM66 is 3.3V.
-A zener diode is used to provide the maximum required voltage.
+A Zener diode is used to provide the maximum required voltage.
 Melody IC UM66 gets the input from timer NE555 and its output is fed to the base of transistor T1 through resistor R2.
 A 470-kilo-ohm preset (VR1) is used to change the threshold operation of the circuit.

-When light falls on LDR1, its resistance decreases and the potential difference between pin 2 of IC1 and ground decreases.
+When light falls on LDR1, its resistance decreases and the potential difference between pin 2 of IC1 and the ground decreases.
 In this condition, the output of the timer remains high.
-This high voltage at ground terminal of UM66 stops its operation, so you will not hear any melody.
+This high voltage at the ground terminal of UM66 stops its operation, so you will not hear any melody.

 When someone’s shadow falls on the LDR sensor, its resistance increases and the potential difference between pin 2 of IC1 and ground increases.
 The output of the timer goes low.
 This low voltage at ground terminal of UM66 starts its operation.
 The pulse generated by UM66 is amplified by transistor T1 and fed to speaker LS1.
 Thus when light stops falling on the LDR, you will hear a melodious tone.

 The circuit works off 3-6V DC, which can be produced by 1.5V pencil cells.
 Assemble it on a general-purpose PCB and enclose in a suitable cabinet.
 Avoid dry-soldering on the PCB for better working of the circuit.